 China Plates was the first song to emerge from this practice.
 Winning the Yellen Foundation/Buffalo Music Hall of Fame Songwriting Contest in 2014 made her an award-winning songwriter at just 20 years old.
 “To this day, getting that phone call was one of the happiest moments of my life.
 It’s amazing to be recognized for what you love,” she says.
 Released in March of 2015, Jess took China Plates across the country, picking up awards, nominations, and recognitions as she went.
 This, along with an incredible local reception to her new sound, spurred the idea of a sophomore release.

-Now, scheduled for release in September of this year, Lehigh Valley Line is a true singer-songwriter record.
+Released in September of 2016, Lehigh Valley Line is a true singer-songwriter record.
 It’s not over-produced, it’s not flashy, and it’s not even backed by a full band.
 The focus is all on the songs themselves, with each telling a unique tale of its own.
 Themes of love and longing are present throughout the extremely thoughtful and well-developed lyrics, as are a few homages to the Buffalo backdrop in which the songs were created.
 And as always, Jess’ smooth and airy vocals tie things together and tell the stories she’s penned with strong emotion.
 “This is my most favorite project,” she says.
 “I listen back to the tracks and say, ‘This is who I am right now, put down in words and turned into songs.
 This is me.’”